Hope-Arson/Hope-Arson/README.md

 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on projetos que possar ampliar  meu conecimento.
 - 📫 How to reach me hoseokbigdragon@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Milly
-- ⚡ Fun fact: Gosro de   de  manga e   kpop
+- ⚡ Fun fact: Gosto de manga e   kpop

 <!---
 Hope-Arson/Hope-Arson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.